OpenJavaCard/openjavacard-site/source/general/others.rst

 JavaCardPro
 -----------

-Being the project of Martin Paljak, `JavaCard Pro <https://javacard.pro/>`_ provides the de-facto standard toolchain for open-source JavaCard development.
+Being the project of Martin Paljak, `JavaCardPro <https://javacard.pro/>`_ provides the de-facto standard toolchain for open-source JavaCard development.

-Very importantly, their `GlobalPlatform Pro <https://github.com/martinpaljak/GlobalPlatformPro>`_ is the current go-to solution for programming JavaCard targets via the GlobalPlatform card protocol.
+Very importantly, their `GlobalPlatformPro <https://github.com/martinpaljak/GlobalPlatformPro>`_ is the current go-to solution for programming JavaCard targets via the GlobalPlatform card protocol.
 While we offer our own tools for this purpose we still appreciate the availability of this alternative.

 The project also provides the invaluable `ant-javacard <https://github.com/martinpaljak/ant-javacard>`_, which is the simplest and smallest build system for JavaCard.
 This is a good alternative to use in air-gaps and other restricted/secure environments.